|

 Date: November 16, 1995

-Awardee: Dan McKenzie, Bullard Laboratories, University of Cambridge
+Lecturer: Dan McKenzie, Bullard Laboratories, University of Cambridge

-Title: Thirty Years As A Geophysicist, Or Why We Now All Have To Become Geochemists
+Title: Thirty Years as a Geophysicist, or Why We Now All Have to Become Geochemists

 1994 LECTURE